ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_PWM_SS_2L/uz_pwm_ss_2l.rst

 The input is fixed to ``0`` till ``1``.
 Whilst ``0`` represents no shift at all, ``1`` represents a shift by an entire period.
 E.g. with a PWM-frequency of :math:`f=10kHz` and :math:`T=100µs` the input ``triangle_shift_HB2 = 0.1f`` would shift the second half-bridge by :math:`10µs`.
+This is done internally by shifting the carrier wave itself.

 .. figure:: Shift_example.png
    :align: center